Nevoid Basal Cell Carcinoma SyndromeSymptoms, Doctors, Treatments, Advances & More

 Office

-Ervin Epstein is a Dermatologist in Oakland, California.
+Ervin Epstein is a Dermatologist practicing medicine in Oakland, California.
 Dr. Epstein is rated as an Elite provider by MediFind in the treatment of Nevoid Basal Cell Carcinoma Syndrome.
-His top areas of expertise are Nevoid Basal Cell Carcinoma Syndrome, Basal Cell Skin Cancer, Intertrigo, and Carney Complex.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Nevoid Basal Cell Carcinoma Syndrome, Basal Cell Skin Cancer, Intertrigo, and Carney Complex.

 People with this condition may develop: